 Those three new capabilities are absolutely transformational in practice.
 Analyses that previously took days in traditional Excel (and Access) are often reduced to less than an hour with Power Pivot, but even more importantly, adjustments to those analyses now take mere seconds!
 (In the traditional spreadsheet space, an adjustment often took as long to execute as the original analysis itself).
 In our experience, no analysis or report is ever complete in its first iteration – it is a simple human fact that no one truly knows what they need until they have seen what they asked for, and given the opportunity to ask additional questions.

 This ability to adjust on the fly – to new questions and/or actual changes in the business – is something you have to experience in order to fully grasp.
 It will quite literally change the way your business thinks, at all levels, and in a trustworthy manner.

-When paired with the Power BI cloud subscription service (or an “on premises” SharePoint server), Power Pivot workbooks then “light up” with these two additional game-changing benefits:
+When paired with the Power BI.com platform (or an “on premises” SharePoint server), Power Pivot workbooks then “light up” with these two additional game-changing benefits: